Danziger/gmzcodes/README.md

 ### Tech

-* Add a basic Webpack setup to minify the code.
+* Add a basic Webpack setup to minify the code and add hashes to the bundles so that the Service Worker always returns the latest versions.
 * Create a class for all the drawing logic.
 * Deploy from `dist` directory.
 See https://medium.com/linagora-engineering/deploying-your-js-app-to-github-pages-the-easy-way-or-not-1ef8c48424b7.
 * Screenshot mode.